pksilen/vitja-service/README.md

 # Vitja service

 TODO
-- Test execute multiple
-- Test execute multiple with passing response value to argument of next function
 - Test cronJob and scheduleJob
 - Watch and re-read log level from config map
 - Allow one scheduleCronJob per function